wiz0u/WTelegramClient/README.md

 This library works best with **.NET 5.0+** (faster, no dependencies) and is also available for **.NET Standard 2.0** (.NET Framework 4.6.1+ & .NET Core 2.0+) and **Xamarin/Mono.Android**

 # Library uses and limitations
-This library can be used for any Telegram scenarios including:
+This library can be used for any Telegram scenario including:
 - Sequential or parallel automated steps based on API requests/responses
 - Real-time [monitoring](https://wiz0u.github.io/WTelegramClient/EXAMPLES#updates) of incoming Updates/Messages
 - Download/upload of files/media